 The CFTC records contingent liabilities for legal cases in which payment has been deemed probable and for which the amount of potential liability has been estimated, including judgments that have been issued against the agency and which have been appealed.
 Additionally, the Commission discloses legal matters in which an unfavorable outcome is reasonably possible.
-As of September 30, 2022, the Commission was involved in a matter where an unfavorable outcome is deemed reasonably possible, and the potential loss is estimated to range from \$0 to \$75,000.
+There were no legal matters deemed probable or reasonably possible as of September 30, 2023.